NOTES.md

 Max. :113523.1

-SLIDE: Subsets of data.frames
+SLIDE: Subsets of data.frame

 # Extract a single column, get a dataframe